 - Use the resources of the trust efficiently.

 The Trusthouse Charitable Foundation was formed in 1997 following the merger between Trust House Forte plc and Granada plc.
 Following the sale of shares in Granada, the new ‘Trusthouse’ (rather than Trust House) became a registered charity in 1997, with investments totalling circa £80 million.
 The return from these investments provides the annual grants budget of some £2.5 million which is awarded to charitable organisations and projects.

 Governance & Management

-Trusthouse has a board of 12 trustees, who meet twice a year to determine the general policy of the charity.
+Trusthouse has a board of 11 trustees, who meet twice a year to determine the general policy of the charity.
 In between these dates, the Grants and Finance Committees meet four times a year: the Grants Committee to award grants and the Finance Committee to manage the investments which produce the annual grants budget.
 The Trustees have a wide range of skills and interests which is reflected in the broad remit of Trusthouse’s grants.
-Their details are listed in the Annual Report.
+Their details can be found by clicking here.

 Trusthouse is managed on a day-to-day basis by Smith Square Trading Ltd. a subsidiary of the Centre for Social Justice.
 The two charities are entirely independent of each other.